Emerah/Maschine-Control/README.md

     note repeat with 8 rates straight and triplets (32t/32/16t/16/8t/8/4t/4) [use note repeat button to enable or disable, and the 8 group buttons to select rate - default to 1/8]

     selected note repeat rate is stored per track, and restored on track selection.
-(NotImplementedYet)

 __drum rack__: